nivasquez/toolkit-for-generating-test-data/README.md

 Ash O'farrell aofarrel@ucsc.edu

 ## How to run toolkit-for-generating-test-data
-If user doesn't want to build their own toolkit than go to section "Running Workflow with Dockstore CLI"
+If the user doesn't want to build their own toolkit than they can skip to the section "Running Workflow with Dockstore CLI"

 ## Creating Own toolkit-for-generating-test-data

 ### Pre-requisities <br>
-Install docker in your local machine, follow this tutorial <a href="https://bioinformatics-core-shared-training.github.io/docker-4-bioinformatics/"> Docker-4-Bioinformatics </a>
+Install docker in your local machine, by following this tutorial <a href="https://bioinformatics-core-shared-training.github.io/docker-4-bioinformatics/"> Docker-4-Bioinformatics </a>
-After successful installation of Docker, download the Dockerfile from this repo or copy paste below code in any system editor and save it as Dockerfile (have no extensions).
+After successful installation of Docker, download the Dockerfile from this repo or copy and paste the code below in any system editor and save it as a Dockerfile (have no extensions.
+For example, the file should be saved as "dockerfile" instead of "dockerfile.txt" or any other . extension).

     #############################################################
     # Dockerfile to build a downsampling tool container for Bam